-Photos are taken with a mobile phone, and are uploaded on the website at the end of each season.
+Photos are taken with a mobile phone and are uploaded to the website at the end of each season.
 My intention is to finish it by July 2017, but I don’t feel so enthusiastic about it as I have been until the end of last year.

 I still very much appreciate the wonderful landscapes around the river Cam, the fresh air and freedom of commuting without using public transport.
 Most of the times though, I just enjoy the panorama without taking any picture.

 The truth is, I’m in a photography rut.